 - Discuss the responses with class, using Appendix 1b, Anticipation Guide Responses, as a guide.

-- Review the decision making process (Appendix 3a) with students by explaining and modeling an example.
+- Review the decision-making process (Appendix 3a) with students by explaining and modelling an example.

 - Divide students into small groups.
 Assign each group one scenario (Appendix 4) and provide copies of the decision-making model line master (Appendix 3b).
 Have students use the decision-making model as a guide to create a dramatic response to their scenario.

-- Present the guideline for role play (Appendix 6) to students.
+- Present the guidelines for role play (Appendix 6) to students.

-- Select and review with the students the assessment tools that will be used for this assignment (Appendix 7, 8, and/or 9).
+- Select and review the assessment tools that will be used for this assignment (Appendix 7, 8, and/or 9) with the students.

 - Have students present the role play to their classmates.

 - Using the same format as that in the Anticipation Guide introduction, have students respond to the statements by moving from to one side of the room, or the other.

 - Lead the class in a discussion around similarities and changes in their responses.

 Have the students complete Exit Slips (Appendix 5) based on the information learned during the lesson.
 Students will hand in cards before they exit the class for the teacher to review for student learning, and for students’ own review the next day.